 - To identify elements common to a number of religions, such as public worship and marriage ceremonies.

-- To identify features which are distinctive of particular religious traditions, such as the use of a mezuzah in Judaism or views about alcohol in Islam.
+- To identify features which are distinctive of particular religious traditions.

 - To enable pupils to develop the ability to make their own reasoned and informed judgements about the religious and moral issues which arise from reflection on human experience and a study of religious belief and practice.